UseCrowdWise/crowdwise/README.md

 ### Flow

-1. User opens a new tab and navigates to a http or https page (content script realizes this on its own) / navigates to a new url within the tab (background script spots this and tells content script).
+1. User opens a new tab and navigates to a http or https page (content script realizes this on its own) / navigates to a new url within the tab (background script spots this and tells content script)
 1. Content script sends a message to background script asking it to process the URL of the page its on.
 1. Background scripts calls provider manager to call all providers and ask for relevant submissions.
 1. Provider cleans URL and passes it (for now) into Hacker News and Reddit providers, these return a common data structure `ResultItem[]`.